 - Your limited company is currently making a loss, and you want to inject some working capital into it.

-- You want to buy some equipment or another type of asset via the company, and there aren’t currently sufficient funds to pay for the asset but will be in the future.
+- You want to buy equipment or another type of asset through the company, and there aren’t currently sufficient funds to pay for the asset, but there will be in the future.

 Is a director allowed to lend money to the limited company?